nebius/nebius-architect-solution-library/kubernetes/terraform/kubernetes-training/README.md

 There are two types of gpu environment:
 - "runc_drivers_cuda" - uses images with preinstalled GPU drivers.
 Used by default.
 - "runc" - uses plain VM image for the GPU nodes.
-GPU drivers are installed via nvidia gpu-operator, which on one hand insures the latest driver installation, on the other hand it results in added time for new node deplyment during autoscaling
+GPU drivers are installed via nvidia gpu-operator, which on one hand ensures the latest driver installation, on the other hand it results in added time for new node deplyment during autoscaling

 To use runc environment, add the following string to the terraform.tfvars file
 ```